Three and four year old free early years entitlement places

 - Independent school

 How do I claim a free three or four year old place?

 As a parent/carer you can decide where you would like your child to go (subject to availability).
-For more information about what is available in your area, or help to find a place, please telephone the Information Advice and Support Service on 0300 123 7001.
+More information about what is available in your area can be found on the Live Well website.

 Once you decide where you would like to take your place, contact your provider of choice as soon as possible in case they have a waiting list for places.